perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README.md

 ### Zero RPM

-AMD Radeon 5000 and 6000 series cards come from factory with Zero RPM function activated so that fans are stopped below a temperature (60º), this makes them completely silent except when graphics processor is demanded (tests, games, etc.).
+AMD Radeon 5000 and 6000 series cards come from factory with Zero RPM feature activated so that fans are stopped below 60º, this makes them completely silent except when graphics processor is demanded (tests, games, etc.).

-On my PC, for example, the base temperature in Windows is 35-40º and in macOS it is 50-55º.
-Although these are safe temperatures for daily use, some users would prefer to have values similar to those of Windows.
+On my PC, for example, the base temperature is Windows is 35-45º on Windows and 45-55º on macOS.
+Although these are safe temperatures for daily use, some users would prefer to have values like the ones in Windows.

-The quickest and most effective way to achieve this is by disabling Zero RPM so that fans are spinning all the time and not just above a predefined temperature.
+Quickest and most effective way to achieve this is by disabling Zero RPM so that fans are spinning all the time and not just above a predefined temperature.
 However, this is very easy to do on Windows with the Radeon software but on macOS this option does not exist.

 ### SoftPowerPlayTable

 One way to disable Zero RPM on macOS without changing any other parameters is by using the SPPT table created in Windows.
-To obtain the SPPT table you have to go to Windows, where it is generated as a registry key and exported to a file that we take to macOS where the file is modified and added to an SSDT file or to the OpenCore config.plist file.
+To obtain the SPPT table you have to go to Windows, where it is generated as a registry key and exported to a file that we bring to macOS where the file is adapted to be added to an SSDT file or to the OpenCore config.plist file.

 ---

 ## PHASE 1 ON WINDOWS

-We need 2 apps:
+We need:

 * GPU-Z (from TechPowerUp): Loads the firmware (vBIOS) of the graphics card and exports it to a ROM file that can be read by MorePowerTool.
-* MorePowerTool (MPT) (from Igor'sLAB): Reads the ROM file with the firmware and manages the PP_PhmSoftPowerPlayTable registry key (delete or create new).
+* MorePowerTool (MPT) (from Igor'sLAB): Reads the ROM file with the firmware and handles the PP_PhmSoftPowerPlayTable registry key (delete or create new).

 **GPU-Z** loads the GPU specifications and allows you to export everything to a file with ROM extension.

-* To export (Graphics Card tab) use the arrow icon that comes out of a rectangle below the AMD Radeon logo, to the right of the text box with the BIOS version
+* To export (Graphics Card tab) use the arrow icon that comes out of a rectangle below the AMD Radeon logo, next to the text box with the BIOS version
-* In the Advanced tab you have to write down the Bus number in the DeviceLocation key, this number (on my system it is 3) is important later, when looking for the SPPT key in the Windows registry.
+* In the Advanced tab you have to write down the Bus number (DeviceLocation key), this number (on my system it is 3) is important later, if we need to look for the SPPT key in the Windows registry.

 <Img title="GPU-Z" src="Img/GPU-Z-1.png" alt="" width="500px">
 </br>